salomonysmayel/Investment-Projection-Monte-Carlo-Simulation/README.md

 # Investment Projection with Monter Carlo Simulation

-Tools used on this project:
+Tools and methods used on this project:

 Plaid API, IEX API, Monte Carlo Simulation.